East Linton Station

 The most recent questions will appear nearest the top.

-When will work begin on site.
+When did work begin on site.

 Site assembly started in December 2021 where we cleared the ground and set up welfare facilities within the compound.

 Work will start on construction of the station in February 2022.

 The initial phase of work involves piling for the foundations of the station platforms.
 This has to be at nights for safety reasons and will take place on Saturday and Sunday nights through February and March.

 We are constructing a new station and station car park for East Linton.

 Were local residents involved in the planning process?